 Should You Take Creatine Once It Has Expired

-When Creatine starts to become older, it starts to transform into a substance called creatinine.
+When Creatine starts to become older, it transforms into a substance called creatinine.

-It is much weaker in this form, and you won’t receive as great of benefits form it as you would fresh Creatine.
+It is much weaker in this form, and you won’t receive as great of benefits from it as you would fresh Creatine.

 There haven’t been any adverse side effects reported with using expired Creatine.

-If the fact that your Creatine has expired bothers you, then buy another tub.
+If your Creatine has expired, then buy another tub.

-Creatine monohydrate is very cheap when compared to other types of Creatine and supplements.
+Creatine monohydrate is very cheap compared to other types of Creatine and supplements.

 Can Expired Creatine Make You Ill

-I can’t tell you definitively that you won’t get sick, but what I can tell you is that different types of Creatine expire at different levels.
+I can’t tell you definitively that you won’t get sick, but I can tell you that different types of Creatine expire at different levels.

 For example, powdered Creatine can last for a year or two after its expiration date and still be useful and not cause any adverse side effects.